 Certain essential business operations may employ workers from other countries or states (e.g., migrant laborers working in agriculture or construction of critical physical infrastructure).
 These operations vary in size, location (urban vs. rural), and occupational health program capacity.
 In addition to the below guidelines for all critical infrastructure employees, additional COVID-19 guidance for migrant labor camp operators and employees is available here.

-Prior to a shift and on days employees are scheduled to work, employers should screen employees for COVID-19 symptoms.
-Employees should also self-monitor their symptoms by self-taking of temperature to check for fever and using the questions provided in this guidance (below) before reporting to work.
+Prior to a shift and on days employees are scheduled to work, employees should self-monitor their symptoms by self-taking of temperature to check for fever and using the questions provided in this guidance (below) before reporting to work.

 People with these symptoms or combinations of these symptoms may have COVID-19*:

-- Fever (CDC considers a person to have a fever when he or she has a measured temperature of 100.4oF or greater, feels warm to the touch, or gives a history of feeling feverish)
+**CDC considers a person to have a fever when he or she has a measured temperature of 100.4oF or greater, feels warm to the touch, or gives a history of feeling feverish.

 COVID-19 Screening Protocol: Employee self-check of health